hyperledger/indy-node/docs/design/vdr.md

 ///  param: signatures - list of signatures to prove DID Document ownership
 ///         [
 ///            {
-///               kid: string - id of the key used to generate signature
+///               kid: string - id of the key used to generate a signature
 ///               signature: string - base58 encoded signature
 ///            }
 ///         ]